-- When localize-method=MANUAL, the localization can be fixed by the user by setting the central position localize-slit-position and the half size localize-slit-hheight. - When localize-method=MAXIMUM, the merged 2D spectrum is chopped into chunks of length localize-chunk-nb and the signal is collapsed along the wavelength direction to give a 1D profile.
+- When localize-method=MAXIMUM, the merged 2D spectrum is chopped into localize-chunk-nb chunks and the signal is collapsed along the wavelength direction to give a 1D profile.
 The centre is determined as the position of maximum flux and the edges are where the flux is a fraction localize-thresh of the central flux. - When localize-method=GAUSSIAN, the merged 2D spectrum is processed in the same way as for the MAXIMUM option.
 However, the 1D profile is fit with a Gaussian.
 The centre is taken as the Gaussian peak and the edges are defined at the 3-sigma distance.